 To read the Office of the Australian Information Commissioner's (OAIC) assessment and audit reports, see the List of privacy assessments page.
 Audit reports published by the former Office of the Privacy Commissioner are found in the Privacy reports — archive.

 The OAIC approaches assessments as an educative process, and compliance with the Privacy Act is seen as part of good management practice.
 The assessment is, by necessity, a snapshot of personal information handling practices relating to an APP entity at a certain time and in a particular location.
 APP entities are encouraged to consider findings broadly and not limit issues identified in the assessment to the program that was the subject of assessment.

 The assessment process, which begins with the identification of the entity selected for a privacy assessment and the proposed focus, is substantially the same regardless of whether it is an assessment of Australian Privacy Principles, credit information or tax file numbers.

-Information about the assessment process can be found in the Privacy Performance Assessment Manual.
+Information about the assessment process can be found in the Guide to privacy regulatory action.